What is the Stock Exchange?

-- It offers a variety of services such as market data services, depository services by the help of CDSL (Central Depository Services Limited).
+- It offers a variety of services such as market data services, depository services with the help of CDSL (Central Depository Services Limited).

 - The firm acts as a regulatory body for providing surveillance mechanisms and monitoring services in the securities market.
 These systems are used to detect discrepancies and manipulations in the stock market.

 - It provides risk management services for the different transactions that take place on the platform.
-This is achieved by its clearing and settlement facilities.
+Its clearing and settlement facilities achieve this.